Frequently Asked Question

 round cylinder inside of a round cylinder orientation.
 Theirs does not have

-clothes to do the cleaning with a strong movement of water around the clothes
+to do the cleaning with a strong movement of water around the clothes within

 In talking with the manufacturer he tells us that: "The Staber

-66% less water and 75% less detergent, when compared to current model agitator
+to 66% less water and 75% less detergent, when compared to current model

-washers.
-The top-loading, hexagonal tub design powers water through the
+agitator washers.
+The top-loading, hexagonal tub design powers water through

-laundry for consistently cleaner clothes.
-The electronic drive creates faster
+the laundry for consistently cleaner clothes.
+The electronic drive creates

-spin speeds to remove more water and allow the clothes to dry faster. "
+faster spin speeds to remove more water and allow the clothes to dry faster.

 This washer is more expensive that current models.
 A typical